csiebler/storagegrid-examples/examples/s3-java/README.md

 # Instructions

+First, update `src/main/resources/config.properties` and `src/test/resources/config.properties` with your configuration settings.
+The code examples and the acceptence tests have seperate configuration files.

 To execute the code example, first adjust the address of the StorageGRID Webscale API Gateway.
 Then execute:
 ```
 $ ./gradlew run